artyomtkachenko/release/README.md

 # release
-A simple web service to build and publish rpm packages
+A simple web service to build and publish rpm, deb and msi packages.
+Inspired by Ruby based FPM project.

 ## Why?

-* Get rid of all Ruby dependencies like RVM, Ruby native libs and gems.
+* Would like to get rid of all Ruby dependencies like RVM, Ruby native libs and gems.
 * Do it as a web service instead of having it as a CLI utility.
 * Add more types of packages, like msi for Windows.
 * Golang is fun.
+* Golang is really fun :).

 ## Usage example
-#Not implemented yet.
+####Not implemented yet.
 Should replace the origianl bad idea with the two steps apporach.

 ### Building RPM
 ```bash